ogothe/ogothe.github.io/_posts/2015-4-06-Hypercubes.md

 ![2D shells]({{ site.baseurl }}/images/output_73UcYH.gif "an image title")

-As we cand see we now have a working algorithm that produces the shells of a cube in any dimension.
+We now have a working algorithm that produces the shells of a cube in any dimension.
 Currently, the code is fairly inefficient as it reproduces all coordinates for each shell.
 I will think about whether there is a good way of  producing just the shell coordinates later.